rockysx27/AirlineTycoon/README.md

 * Fix calculation of plane repair cost
     * All cost will show up in plane saldo
     * All cost will show up in plane repair cost total
-    * Always rotate list of plane saldo for past 7 days
+    * Correctly calculate plane saldo over past 7 days
 * Consider also number of first class passengers for statistics
 * Do not show route utilization for defeated players
 * Fixed random crash (during checking of flight plans)